karishay/docs/CONTRIBUTING.rst

   * One blank line between pretty much everything
   * 80 character width (except code blocks)
   * Look at http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html
+  * Use example.com instead of domain.tld
   * Yes, that's generic but not hard to follow.
-If needed, we'll ad more here.
+If needed, we'll add more here.
-  * Use example.com instead of domain.tld

 * Content must be published under the license found in LICENSE.txt
 * All pages must be linked to in a sensible way